Automakers urge new EPA chief to withdraw Obama car fuel-efficiency rules

 EPA spokeswoman Julia Valentine said the agency is reviewing the letter and declined to comment further.
 Pruitt told a Senate panel earlier he will review the Obama administration's decision.

-The auto group requests follow a separate letter to President Donald Trump earlier this month from the chief executives of GM, Ford Motor Co and Fiat Chrysler Automobiles NV, along with the top North American executives at Toyota, VW, Honda, Hyundai, Nissan and others urging Trump to revisit the decision.
+Bainwol's request follows a separate letter to President Donald Trump earlier this month from the chief executives of GM, Ford Motor Co and Fiat Chrysler Automobiles NV, along with the top North American executives at Toyota, VW, Honda Motor Co , Hyundai Motor Co Nissan Motor Co and others urging Trump to revisit the decision.

 Automakers say the rules impose significant costs and are out of step with consumer preferences.
 Environmentalists say the rules are working, saving drivers thousands in fuel costs and should not be changed.